 If you do not have children, you will likely be able to approach your case from a much more objective perspective.
 We need to realize that it is OK to make decisions based on emotion and not purely objective considerations.
 Nobody would say not to consider your children in a divorce.
 However, I would tell you that if you do not have children, you need to be able to approach her regarding Community property much more objectively.

-A court would also look to factors like your educational level, work experience, physical health, and age 1 determining how to divide the property.
+A court would also look to factors like your educational level, work experience, physical health, and age in determining how to divide the property.
 These factors are all relevant because they play into whether or not do you would be able to land on your feet from a financial standpoint after your divorce.
-If you can become and remain employed after a divorce, then you are unless you need to be awarded a disproportionate share of your community estate.
-On the other hand, if you have issues with yuan financial independence, then your property may need to be divided up in a way that allows you to ease into post-divorce life from a financial standpoint.
+If you can secure and maintain employment post-divorce, you might not require a disproportionate share of your community estate.
+However, if you face challenges with financial independence, property division may need to facilitate your transition into post-divorce life financially.

 Additionally, a court may look towards the role that you and your spouse played in the breakup of the marriage when determining how to divide Community property.
 For example, if you committed some marital wrongdoing, whether it be infidelity, adultery, abandonment, abuse, or wasting of community assets, then you may be in a position where you could receive more property than otherwise.
 The reason being is that a court will want to assess your role in the breakup of the marriage, if any, before determining how to divide the property.